 Harassment: Any form of harassment, including sexual harassment, is absolutely prohibited.
 Sexual harassment includes verbal abuse, suggestive or obscene letters, stalking, inappropriate touching, or any unwelcome advances.
-If any of the above should occur, please contact the Abuse Response Coordinator, Peter Buhler (Executive Director Winnipeg), or, in his absence, Jordan Watts (Student Life).
+If any of the above should occur, please contact the Abuse Response Coordinator, Phil Ruten (President), Arnie Armstrong (Dean of Education), or Michele Harder (Dean of Women).

-Millar College of the Bible will not support any effort to use Scripture, these policies, or school resources to mistreat or harass people of other religions, ideologies and/or sexual orientations, all of whom are loved by God, for whom Christ died, and for whom the gospel is also intended.
+Millar College of the Bible will not support any effort to use Scripture, these policies, or school resources to mistreat or harass people of other religions, ideologies, and/or sexual orientations, all of whom are loved by God, for whom Christ died, and for whom the gospel is also intended.